A Foodies Guide to Japanese Mushroom Varieties and Cooking Techniques

 Have you ever fancied cooking a dish containing Japanese mushrooms - such as shiitake mushrooms - but not known where to start?

-Fret no more, as in this article we are going to take you on a journey through the wonderful world of Japanese mushrooms and give you some practical advice on how to incorporate them into your cooking.
+In this article, we are going to take you on a journey through the wonderful world of Japanese mushrooms.
+We'll list the popular types of Japanese mushrooms and give you some practical advice on how to incorporate them into your cooking.

 → Shop now: Our handpicked range of Japanese mushrooms